-If your client is moving into a care home and most of their money is tied up in their home, your client’s local authority might offer them a DPA, which is a long-term.
+If your client is moving into a care home and most of their money is tied up in their home, your client’s local authority might offer them a DPA, which is a long-term loan.
 It means the local authority will help to pay the care costs until the property is sold or the homeowner dies.
 At this point, the loan is repaid.
 The local authority must be paid within 90 days of the date of death or the date the property or asset is sold or disposed, whichever is sooner.

 Anyone entering a DPA is still allowed to keep some income to pay for any costs they may incur maintaining the home.
 This is called the Disposable Income Allowance (DIA) and is set at £144 a week.